Compilation and analysis of charge asymmetry measurements from electron and positron scattering on nucleon and nuclei: Discussion

-After being convinced that the model of Ref. \cite{Ku08} reproduces satisfactorily the data, let us look in more detail, the dependence of the ratio on $Q^2$, $\epsilon$ and on the inelasticity cut.
-In particular it is possible to look on the hard and soft contributions separately.
-In Fig. \ref{Fig:figcut} the ratio $R$ is reported as a function of $\epsilon$ for $Q^2$=3 GeV$^2$ and for two values of the inelasticity cut: $c=0.97$ (thin lines) and $c=0.99$ (thick lines).
-The hard box contribution does not depend on the inelasticity cut (red, dashed line).
+After the theory has been validated by the comparison to the experiment we can explore the main kinematic dependences.
+The behaviour of the ratio $R$ as a function of $Q^2$ and $\epsilon$ is shown in Fig.~\ref{fig:figcut} for two values of the inelasticity cut: $\Delta E^\prime/E=0.03$ (thin lines) and $\Delta E^\prime/E=0.01$ (thick lines).
+The {\it hard box} does not depend on the inelasticity cut (red, dashed line).
 The solid lines correspond to the full contribution, and the dotted lines to the soft contribution.
-One can see that this term largely dominates, increases at small $\epsilon$ and it is larger as $c$ approaches to one.
-The behavior of the ratio as a function of $Q^2$ is shown in Fig. \ref{Fig:figcuteps}.
-The deviation from one is expected to increase as $Q^2$ increases: the soft contribution is again larger as $c\to 1$.
-The hard contribution, although less sizable, also increases with $Q^2$, and has an opposite effect with respect to the soft contribution, reducing the ratio.
+The deviation from $R=1$ is increasing at large $Q^2$ and small $\epsilon$.
+The soft contribution is increasing with $\Delta E^\prime \to 0$.
+The hard box contribution, although less sizable, has similar trends, but has opposite sign reducing the overall ratio.